jclark/mac-pps/README.md

 First argument is the device; second argument is the input source.
 Use `./audiopps --list-devices` to get the available devices and their sources.

-Here's an example of what I see:
+Here's an example of what I see (on a Mac mini with the system clock synchronized using chrony to a high quality stratum 1 NTP server on the LAN):

 ```
 PPS detected at 1749040513.000411 (level: 0.161, sample: 97/1024)